Information and Communications Technology (ICT) applied to education are of great importance in our educational project and our school’s syllabus.

 The British education system cannot envision the teaching of science over the different subjects and stages – Biology, Chemistry and Physics – without an experimental element and therefore without the use of science labs for practical lab work.

 The school currently has three science labs for Chemistry, Physics and Biology.
 They all have a specific storage area for chemical and reactive substances.
 The labs are fitted and equipped with all the technical resources necessary.

 Art and Design

-The Art and Design syllabus is an integral part of the National Curriculum and is taken by pupils from Foundation Stage to Key Stage 3.
-Additionally, it is offered as an optional subject for the IGCSE and GCE levels (A Levels).
+The Art and Design syllabus is an integral part of the National Curriculum and is taken by pupils from Foundation Stage to Year 9.
+Additionally, it is offered as an optional subject for the IGCSE and A-Level students (Year 10 to Year 13).

 We carry out a safe programme of physical activities for children with the aim of exploring their physical potential by introducing group and competitive activities.